nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

 ## Activity Summary

-At this point, you have the original database `TPCC100` on the D:\ drive with the missing `customer` table, and you have a clone of the original snapshot we took before we deleted the customer table.
-You can now use any method you copy the customer table from `TPCC100_RESTORE` back into the original database `TPCC100`, and you can do this without taking the database offline.
+You now have the original database `TPCC100` on the D:\ drive with the missing `customer` table.
+You did not have to take this database offline for this operation.
+You also have a clone of the original snapshot we took before we deleted the customer table in the `TPCC100_RESTORE` attached database.
+You can now use any method you copy the customer table from `TPCC100_RESTORE` back into the original  `TPCC100` database, and you can do this without taking the database offline.

 <br />
 <br />

 # 2.3 - Cloning a database to another instance of SQL Server
-In this activity, you will clone volume from **Windows1** to **Windows2**.
-You will then attach the `TPCC100` database on the target instance, **Windows2**.
+You will clone volume from **Windows1** to **Windows2**in this activity.
+You will then attach the contents of that cloned volume, the `TPCC100` database, on the target instance, **Windows2**.
 Saving the need to back up and restore the database.
 Since this operation is inside the array, it happens nearly instantaneously.

-When you clone a volume and present it to another host.
-It does not consume space until data starts changing.
-Then each of the changed blocks are tracked and exposed as a peformance metric on the FlashArray Web Interface Dashboard and Array Capacity panel.
+When you clone a volume and present it to another host, it does not consume space until data starts changing.
+Then each of the changed blocks is tracked and exposed as a performance metric on the FlashArray Web Interface Dashboard and Array Capacity panel.

 ## **Offline the Disk on Windows2**